Trump's support of renewed child separation policy led to collision with Nielsen

 Trump has been pushing this policy since January, the sources said, when the numbers of undocumented immigrants crossing the border began to rise.

-A senior administration official said they believe Trump is convinced that family separation has been the most effective policy at deterring large numbers of asylum-seekers.
+A senior administration official said it seems Trump is convinced that family separation has been the most effective policy at deterring large numbers of asylum-seekers.